rakshitkjain/polyDMD/README.md

 ./MD -h : Shows the help menu using command line parser (readinput.cpp)

-./MD -<program options> : Executes the program for your specified variables
+./MD -program options : Executes the program for your specified variables

 FILES: